Kona Skatepark: 1990s

 At the World Cup event in 1991 held at Kona, Danny Way jumped the huge distance between the bowl and the snake run, which "blew minds".
 Way was named 1991 "Skater of the Year" by Thrasher magazine That jump was his inspiration when he designed a Mega Ramp ten years later.

 Prior to Martin Ramos' death in 1995, most maintenance at the park had been deferred.
 His son, Martin III took control of the park.
 He learned how to operate and maintain the skatepark, and with his family's assistance, the park flourished.

 A mini-ramp with a bowl and a street course was added in 1999.

 2000s

 The first Vertical Ramp built in the 1980s was replaced in 2001.

 In 2002, the Kona Skatepark was a location in Tony Hawk's Pro Skater 4 video game.

 In 2003, Danny Way performed a 360° rotation over the huge gap between the bowl and the snake run that he jumped in 1991.

 2010s

 The skatepark was threatened with closure in 2015 after a video went viral that showed a father pushing his reluctant young child off the edge of the vertical ramp.

 40th anniversary

-The skatepark celebrated their 40th anniversary in 2017 and several of the best skateboarders returned to show off tricks, reminisce, and have fun.
+The skatepark celebrated their 40th anniversary in 2017 and several well-renowned skateboarders returned to perform.

 Professional skateboarders Clyde Singleton and Mike Peterson learned to skateboard at Kona.

 Other skateboarding stars skating at Kona include Tony Hawk, Steve Berra and Birdhouse Skateboards, Tony Alva, Rodney Mullen, Buck Smith Steve Caballero, Jeff Phillips, Christian Hosoi, Neil Blender and John Lucero.